-In most cases your child's hair will grow back shortly after treatment stops.
-Children with acute lymphoblastic leukemia usually grow their hair back during maintenance therapy.
-Your child's eyebrows and eyelashes may or may not get thin and/or fall out.
+In most cases, hair grows back shortly after treatment stops.
+Eyebrows and eyelashes may or may not get thin and/or fall out.
 When the hair does grow back, it may be a different color or texture.
-In some cases, especially with radiation therapy, the hair may not grow back where the radiation was given.
+In some cases, especially with radiation therapy, the hair may not grow back where radiation was received.

 - Consider a shorter haircut before the hair begins to fall out.
 This can make the adjustment to the hair loss easier.

 - Choose some type of head covering to hide the loss of hair or choose to wear no head covering at all.
 Head covering choices may include a baseball hat, scarf, wig or turban.
 Wear a head covering while outside to prevent sunburn.

 - If you have questions about a wig, ask a social worker.
 There are many companies that make wigs.
 Check with your insurance company to see what, if any, of the cost will be covered.